Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [x] Azure Key Vault.
 - [ ] a Web.config file.

-### Note: This question is part of a series of questions that present the same scenario.
-Each question in the series contains a unique solution that might meet the stated goals.
-Some question sets might have more than one correct solution, while others might not have a correct solution After you answer a question in this section, you will NOT be able to return to it.
-As a result, these questions will not appear in the review screen Your company has a project in Azure DevOps for a new web application.
+### Your company has a project in Azure DevOps for a new web application.
 You need to ensure that when code is checked in, a build runs automatically.
 Solution: From the Continuous deployment trigger settings of the release pipeline, you enable the Pull request trigger setting.
 Does the meet the goal?

 - [ ] Yes.
 - [x] No.